Working With Survivors of Sex Trafficking

 Learn various ways to address victimization as well as legal and ethical responsibilities

 Delivery Method: Live Online

 Instructor: Bonneka Seals

-Note: A link to access the online classroom will be emailed within a few weeks of the course start date.
-Please contact firstname.lastname@example.org with any questions.
+Note: A link to access the online course will be emailed within a week of the start date.
+Please contact email@example.com with any questions.

 Registration Deadline: Nov 5